 The final 4 weeks preparation for a marathon is crucial, and your race performance will be enhanced with a perfect last month.
-So, with a little over 4 weeks to go before the 2017 Brooks Snowdonia Marathon Eryri we have uploaded the final training instalment from our title sponsor Brooks who, along with athlete Graham Hilditch, have put together this concise Training Plan as the countdown culminates with the day of truth on 28th October.
+So, with a little over 4 weeks to go before the 2018 Snowdonia Marathon Eryri we have uploaded the final training instalment and have put together this concise Training Plan as the countdown culminates with the day of truth on 27th October.

 As you can imagine the plan has a lot of resting in the the last few weeks with that all-important taper week into the race, ensuring that you will reach Llanberis in optimum shape!

-As we enter the last 12 weeks to go before the 2017 Brooks Snowdonia Marathon Eryri runners will be entering the final phase of their preparation and we have uploaded the latest training instalment from our title sponsor Brooks who, along with athlete Graham Hilditch, have put together this concise Training Plan as the countdown continues.
+As we enter the last 12 weeks to go before the 2018 Snowdonia Marathon Eryri we have uploaded the final training instalment and have put together this concise Training Plan as the countdown continues.

 The plan which takes you up crucial last 4 weeks before the race has a great mix of sessions, ensuring that you will reach race day in optimum shape!

-With 24 weeks to go it’s that time again for the latest training instalment from Snowdonia Marathon Eryri title sponsor Brooks who along with athlete Graham Hilditch have put together this concise Training Plan. as the countdown continues to the 2017 Brooks Snowdonia Marathon Eryri.
+With 24 weeks to go it’s that time again 2018 Snowdonia Marathon Eryri we have uploaded the final training instalment and have put together this concise Training Plan.

 The plan has a great mix of sessions, ensuring that you will reach race day in optimum shape.
 This section takes us up to late July, and that critical block through those warm summer months!